 We support each other

-- Longer-term members get training in peer support skills and are encouraged to support others – through noticing how they are, having a chat and being a listening ear when necessary.
+- Longer-term members get training in IntentionalPeer Support and are encouraged to support others – through noticing how they are, having a chat and being a listening ear when necessary.

 - We are working towards a co-supervision structure so that longer-term members (including some mothers who were participants on our first courses) supervise each other’s work.
 This is instead of using a top-down managerial structure.